 - Spelling and capitalization errors

 - Incorrect and inconsistent punctuation

-Because professional and business documents need to impress your readers and push them to make a big move—like hiring a new employee or purchasing your product or service—they need to be as sharp and clean as possible, and this is only possible through careful proofreading.
+Because business documents need to impress your readers and push them to make a big move—like hiring a new employee or purchasing your product or service—they need to be as sharp and clean as possible, and this is only possible through careful proofreading.

 Make sure your work has maximum impact

 Proofreading is unarguably a necessary step in preparing any document to make the desired impact.
-But not just anyone can identify and correct every error: it takes a professional proofreader to fix errors to a degree where it your writing can be deemed “error free.”
+But not just anyone can identify and correct every error: it takes a professional proofreader to fix errors to a degree where your writing can be deemed “error-free.”
 You can of course do your own proofreading (and you should!), or you could entrust it to a friend or peer (which is also a great idea!).
-But if you are serious about creating written work that is compelling and will truly impress your readers, your best bet is to choice a freelance proofreader or proofreading and editing service that has the best editors and proofreaders capable of revising all kinds of documents.
+But if you are serious about creating written work that is compelling and will truly impress your readers, your best bet is to choose a freelance proofreader or proofreading and editing service that has the best editors and proofreaders capable of revising all kinds of documents.